Abe Aronovitz: Political career

 Aronovitz was elected to a seat on the city Commission, and served until 1958.
 He had to resign because of health problems.
 Several months later he traveled to Cuba with his family.
 They were staying at the Havana Hilton Hotel in Havana, when the dictatorship of Fulgencio Batista fell on 1 January 1959.

+Aronovitz' political legacy spanned many more years than his terms of office.
+He was credited with helping several politicians gain office.
+He was memorialized as an upstanding individual who helped many citizens.